Vecchia Gaussian Processes: on probabilistic and statistical properties: Discussion

-The Supplementary Material contains the proofs of the theorems, lemmas and corollaries of the main paper, as well as algorithms and some additional numerical studies.
-In all proofs from Section \ref{sec:alpha int |} onwards, we only deal with the case $\alpha\not\in\mathbb{N}$.
-The proofs for $\alpha\in\mathbb{N}$ follow by including a logarithm term in the relevant formulas.
-The organization of the Supplementary Material follows the same order as the main paper.
+The Supplementary Material contains the numerical analysis of our method for estimation and uncertainty quantification in Section \ref{sec:num}.
+We then provide background material on polynomial interpolation in Section \ref{sec:poly2DAG}.
+Section \ref{sec:algs} presents the algorithms for building layered norming DAGs.
+We discuss the posterior inference algorithm and its computational complexity in Section \ref{sec:post inf}.
+Finally, sections \ref{sec:proof prob 1} - \ref{sec:proof BNP} provide the proofs of the theorems, lemmas, and corollaries of the main paper, organized in the same order in which they appear there.
+Auxiliary lemmas are stated and proved when necessary.
+In all proofs from Section \ref{sec:alpha int |} onward, we consider only the case $\alpha\not\in\mathbb{N}$.
+The proofs for $\alpha\in\mathbb{N}$ follow analogously, with the inclusion of a logarithm term in the relevant formulas.